 Donal Meeks is thrilled to be a part of PacRep’s School of Dramatic Arts.
 While being in “Godspell” at Bradley University, she embarked on many theater experiences which led her to singing and performing in every state of our U.S.A., Germany, Austria, Switzerland, South Korea, China, and Japan.
 Donal was a part of the “Freedom Train Singers” and was also in an off Broadway show called “Nice Faces of 1943”.
 She had the lead role of Mary in “The Glory of Christmas” at the Crystal Cathedral in Garden Grove, CA for four years which opened doors to sing and speak for over a thousand Women’s Conferences.
 She traveled extensively for Rotary International performing hundreds of patriotic programs in front of 150 countries.
 She wrote and performed in a patriotic program for two years with the Air Force Choir that started at The Defense Language Institute of Monterey.
 She has sung and performed thousands of times on TBN, Channel 42, and Channel 65.
 She has done various patriotic programs here on the Monterey Peninsula when Sloat Monument was open to the public and also sang on the Navy Ships when they used to come into the bay.
 Donal has been singing atriotic music for the Dr. Martin Luther King, Jr. Celebration for the past 20 years.
 For the past 18 years she has co-wrote, produced and directed over 60 musical productions for her pre-k through 12th grade students to be in at The Carpenter’s House.
 Her greatest joy and accomplishment is being the Mom of Christiana Meeks and wife of Fred Meeks.

-Claire Moorer ACTOR, SINGER, INSTRUCTOR Claire Moorer grew up at Pacific Repertory Theatre and is thrilled to be teaching online while living in Brooklyn.
-She graduated in 2019 from Northeastern University in Boston with her degree in theatre performance.
-Claire has always loved performing and after acting in more than fifty plays and musicals, most recently seen as Jo March in Little Women the Musical at The Western Stage and as Belle in Beauty and the Beast at PacRep.
+Claire Moorer grew up at Pacific Repertory Theatre and is thrilled to be teaching online while living in Brooklyn.
+She graduated in 2019 from Northeastern University in Boston with her degree in Theatre Performance.
+Claire has always loved performing and has acted in more than fifty plays and musicals, most recently seen as Jo March in Little Women the Musical at The Western Stage and as Belle in Beauty and the Beast at PacRep.
 Currently, she works as the Summer Intensive Assistant at American Ballet Theatre in New York and is also pursuing a career as a Teaching Artist.
-She has previously assisted and co-taught SoDA classes and is looking forward to bringing a new class that she created to the class repertoire here in Carmel.
-Her love for theatre education flourished as she worked in Boston at a K-8 public school and taught a summer musical theatre camp for Greater Boston Stage Company in Stoneham, MA.
+She has previously taught for and developed classes with SoDA, worked at a K-8 public school in Brookline, MA and taught a summer musical theatre camp for Greater Boston Stage Company in Stoneham, MA.
 Claire also was a substitute teacher for two years!
-She is very excited to share her love of the arts with children of all ages and help young performers connect and grow during this period of virtual learning!
+She is very excited to share her love of acting with children of all ages and help young performers connect and grow during this period of virtual learning!

 Miranda Perl was born and raised in Monterey, and is a veteran PacRep performer!
 She has performed lead roles in many productions on the peninsula including Veruca Salt in Willy Wonka and the Chocolate Factory, Annie in Annie, and most recently, Little Red in Into the Woods.
 As a recent graduate with a Bachelors degree in Vocal Jazz Performance from the University of Northern Colorado, she is thrilled to be back home as an instructor for SoDa!